ajay9634/Ajay-prefix/README.md

 ---

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=60&pause=2000&color=F76D36&center=true&vCenter=true&width=1000&height=150&lines=⛔+Limitations)
-- 🌐 Requires Internet for full setup
+- 🌐 Requires Internet for Apps and Start Menu
-- ⚠️ May cause issues on some emulators
+- ⚠️ May cause issues on some Emulators
 - 💡 Some games may not be compatible
 - 🚫 No backup for Steam saves in `C:\Program Files (x86)\Steam\`
-- 📂 Game save path changed to `selected_drive:\Ajay_prefix\save_data\users`
+- 📂 Game save path changed to `selected_drive or folder:\Ajay_prefix\save_data\users`
 - 🔧 Games still using `C:\Users\` ➝ Use `Backup and Restore Drive C Users and ProgramData` feature

 ---